mikeshuh/FeedDerpyKitty/README.md

 ## What This Is

-An automated messaging system that sends you messages every hour from 6 AM to 12 AM.
+An automated messaging system that sends you messages every hour from 9 AM to 5 PM.
 It's a reminder system that I'm thinking about you, powered by cloud technology.

 ## How It Works